tunglin55/Recipe2Cuisine/README.md

 ## Data

-A list of cuisine-labelled recipes is stored in a dataframe (39774 rows).
-Ingredients for each recipe are provided as strings.
-A total of 20 different cuisines are present
+A list of cuisine-labelled recipes is stored in a dataframe (39,774 rows).
+Ingredients for each recipe are provided as strings and a total of 20 unique cuisines are present:

 ###
 <p align="center">